Important Q&A to Consider:

 This is a question that we ponder a lot, but it does play a critical role in eliminating a "bottle-neck" at check-in.
 We like to recommend that you have around 1 person for every 50 guests.
 Simple math on this would be 200 guests-4 people running check-in, 300 guests - 6 people running check-in...and so-forth.

 It's also important to note that guest arrival time plays a big role.
 If your guests all show up at in a rush at a set time, you may want more people running check-in.
-On the contrary, if your guests tend to check-in slowly over the period of a few hours, you may need less people behind laptops at your check-in station.
+On the contrary, if your guests tend to check-in slowly over the period of a few hours, you may need fewer people behind laptops at your check-in station.

-In the event that your check-in line does start to get long, make sure you have at least a couple volunteers trained on how to create accounts and check bidders in on our iPad app.
+In the event that your check-in line does start to get long, make sure you have at least a couple of volunteers trained on how to create accounts and check bidders in on our iPad app.
 This can help reduce the size of your line a great deal.

 2. Where is my auction check-in located?